Austinuc/alx-low_level_programming/0x00-hello_world/README.md

 Filename | Description
 --- | ---
-0-preprocessor | Runs a C file through the preprocessor and saves the result into another file
+0-preprocessor | Runs a C file through the preprocessor and saves the result into another file 1-compiler | Compiles a C file to an object file with the object file name same as the C input file name but with a .o extension instaed of .c